 Carotid stenting is used to open narrowed carotid arteries in the neck.
 This procedure is similar to coronary angioplasty, which is commonly used to open blocked arteries in the heart.

-UC San Diego Health System was the first in the San Diego region to use the FDA-approved carotid stent for treatment of people who have severe carotid artery narrowing and a high risk of complications from surgery.
+UC San Diego Health was the first in the San Diego region to use the FDA-approved carotid stent for treatment of people who have severe carotid artery narrowing and a high risk of complications from surgery.

 How Carotid Stenting is Performed